Truro railway station: Description

-The main entrance to the brick-built station is on the south side of the line, leading directly to the platform used by trains to Penzance.
-The station buffet is along this platform on the left, and the bay platform that is used for trains to Falmouth is beyond this.
-The long-stay car park is situated behind this eastbound platform and access is over the level crossing.
+The main entrance to the brick-built station is on the south side of the line, leading directly to platform 2.
+The station cafe is along this platform on the left and platform 1 (bay platform) used for trains to Falmouth is beyond this.
+Platform 3 has a passenger lounge with snack and drink facilities for use by customers holding a first-class ticket and there are also shower facilities in this lounge for customers holding a cabin ticket for the Night Riviera sleeper service.
+The long-stay car park is situated behind this platform, with access being over the level crossing at the east end of the station.
 There are ticket barriers in operation at the station.